-Dr. Mitchell has published his research in Public Administration Review, Public Budgeting & Finance, Public Performance & Management Review, Public Administration, State and Local Government Review, International Journal of Public Administration, Public Administration Quarterly, and Teaching Public Administration as well as at numerous international conferences.
+Dr. Mitchell has published his research in Public Administration Review, Public Management Review, Public Budgeting & Finance, Public Performance & Management Review, Public Administration, State and Local Government Review, International Journal of Public Administration, Public Administration Quarterly, Journal of Emergency Management, Governance and Management Review, and Teaching Public Administration as well as at numerous international conferences.
 Dr. Mitchell is a past chair for the American Society for Public Administration (ASPA) Section of Public Performance and Management and also has served on the executive committee for the ASPA Section on Public Administration Research.
-He is also an appointed member of the International City/County Management Association (ICMA) Advisory Board on Graduate Education.
+He is also an appointed member of the International City/County Management Association (ICMA) Graduate Education Committee.
 Dr. Mitchell also serves as the faculty advisor for the UCF student chapter of ICMA.

 Dr. Mitchell teaches or has taught Strategic Planning and Management, Public Budgeting, Public Financial Management, Nonprofit Financial Management, Research Methods for Public Administration, Analytical Techniques for Public Administration, and Public Administration in American Society while at UCF, along with seven other courses across the disciplines of public administration, public policy, and government throughout his career.
 In 2017, he led the successful effort to create the Public Budgeting and Finance graduate certificate program for the school.
 Additionally, Dr. Mitchell coordinates strategic planning activities for the school.
 He currently serves in the UCF Faculty Senate as the school’s representative.
 As a first-year professor, he was awarded the Undergraduate Faculty Teaching Award from the School of Public and Environmental Affairs at IUPUI.
 At UCF, Dr. Mitchell has received a Teaching Incentive Program award, as well as Excellence in Graduate Teaching and Excellence in Professional Service awards.